azdavis/azdavis.net/posts/en/improve-writing.md

 old posts and be able to point out exactly what is wrong, but this skill is currently beyond me.

-Writing these posts is an avenue to practice and improve my writing.
+Writing these posts is an avenue to improve my writing.
 As with most things, to get better, I must put in the practice.